Codification (linguistics)

+In linguistics, codification is the social process of a language's natural variation being reduced and features becoming more fixed or subject to prescriptive rules.
+Codification is a precursor to standardization: the development of a standard variety of a language.

 Codifying a language can vary from case to case and depends on the stage of standardization that might have already occurred naturally.
 It typically means to develop a writing system, set up normative rules for grammar, orthography, pronunciation, and usage of vocabulary as well as publish grammar books, dictionaries and similar guidelines.
 In cases where several variants exist for a specific aspect, e.g. different ways of spelling a word, decisions on which variant is going to be the standard one have to be made.